andero32/report-number-macro/README.md

 # 💸 Useful auto-report# macro for Excel 💸
 Simple report # macro for Excel

-*this macro adds a digit to a specified cell each time the workbook is opened.*
+*this macro adds a +1 to a specified cell each time the workbook is opened.*
 *this can be useful when reports are done daily and helps automate keeping track of daily report numbers.*

 ## how to add to workbook